dmote75/documentation/docs/getting-started/register-account.md

 If you have a Proton account, you can quickly sign up in SimpleLogin using the "Sign up with Proton" button.
 A new SimpleLogin will be created using your Proton address.

-If you have an Unlimited, Business and Visionary plan in Proton, your SimpleLogin account will be automatically upgraded.
+If you have an Duo, Family, Unlimited, Business and Visionary plan in Proton, your SimpleLogin account will be automatically upgraded.

 ![](./sign-up-with-proton.png)